Raj Kapoor: Awards and honors

 The Government of India honoured him with the Padma Bhushan in 1971 and the Dadasaheb Phalke Award in 1987 – the highest award for cinematic excellence in India.
 In 2001, he was honoured with "Best Director of the Millennium" by Stardust Awards.
 He was named "Showman of the Millennium" by Star Screen Awards in 2002.

 In June 2011, Noah Cowan, artistic director of TIFF Bell Lightbox, and Sabbas Joseph, Director, Wizcraft along with members of the Kapoor family came together to pay tribute to the life and work of Indian actor, director, mogul and legend Raj Kapoor, as presented in partnership by TIFF (Toronto International Film Festival), the International Indian Film Academy (IIFA), and the Government of Ontario.
 In 2011, it was announced that Kapoor will be inducted into the Brampton Walk of Fame in Ontario, Canada.

-Association with other artists
+From December 13 to 15, 2024, a special screening of Raj Kapoor's most famous films were held in 40 cities and 135 theaters across India for his 100th Birthday Anniversary celebration.

+Major associations

 Khwaja Ahmad Abbas

 Khwaja Ahmad Abbas was a screenwriter and director for a number of Raj Kapoor's best films.